 All East Dunbartonshire Council schools welcome parental involvement as research has shown that when parents are involved children do better in school.

-We provide many opportunities for parents and carers to become involved in the school.
+We provide many opportunities for parents and carers to become involved at Clober: .

 Supporting learning at home

 There are many ways you can support your child's learning at home.